SJECollins/ci-pp1-hoggy-hospital/README.md

 - Comprised of text and an accompanying image, the introductory section of this page encourages the user to support the organisation by giving a summary of the ways available to help.

 #### How You Can Help Section
-- This presents the three main means of help that the organisation accepts.
+- This presents the main means of help that the organisation accepts.
 - It is styled on a light background that highlights the images as important features and separates them from the sections above and below.
 The three images are styled to wrap on smaller devices while remaining centered on the page.
 Using the hover pseudoclass, the user can interact with the images so that the image transitions to text specific to the option they are interacting with.

   ![How To Help](readme-docs/how-to.webp)